 Sterling home prices are not only among the most expensive in Virginia, but Sterling real estate also consistently ranks among the most expensive in America.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Sterling is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Sterling is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Sterling who work in office and administrative support (11.96%), sales jobs (11.17%), and management occupations (9.76%).
+Overall, Sterling is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Sterling who work in office and administrative support (11.96%), sales jobs (11.80%), and management occupations (9.16%).

 Also of interest is that Sterling has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Sterling citizens is very high relative to the national average among all cities (21.84%): 34.67% of adults in Sterling have a bachelor's degree or even advanced degree.
+The education level of Sterling citizens is substantially higher than the typical US community, as 33.72% of adults in Sterling have at least a bachelor's degree.

-The per capita income in Sterling in 2010 was $31,895, which is upper middle income relative to Virginia, and wealthy relative to the rest of the US.
-This equates to an annual income of $127,580 for a family of four.
+The per capita income in Sterling in 2010 was $31,109, which is upper middle income relative to Virginia and the nation.
+This equates to an annual income of $124,436 for a family of four.
 However, Sterling contains both very wealthy and poor people as well.

 The most common language spoken in Sterling is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Vietnamese.